Why Water Diplomacy?

 Details

-Title: Routledge Water Diplomacy Handbook
+Title: Routledge Handbook of Water Diplomacy

 Publisher: Routledge (Taylor & Francis Group)